hatashiro/scenic/README.md

 If you have any idea to improve this project or any problems using this, please feel free to contact me.
 Email: noraesae@yuiazu.net

+Scenic also has an IRC channel.
+IRC: #scenicproject

 You can also post an issue : https://github.com/noraesae/scenic/issues